Quin-G Side Effects

 Applies to quinidine: capsule, solution, tablet, tablet extended release

-Along with its needed effects, quinidine (the active ingredient contained in Quin-G) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, quinidine (the active ingredient contained in Quin-G) may cause unwanted side effects that require medical attention.

 - Abdominal pain and/or yellow eyes or skin